-Applicants must register on eSeaGrant by December 1, 2023.
-Full Applications must be submitted via eSeaGrant (http://vaseagrant.ecsion.com) by 11:59 p.m.
-EST on Friday, December 8, 2023.
+Applicants must submit their applications via the Virginia Sea Grant Website.
+Full Applications must be submitted by 11:59 p.m.
+EST on Friday, December 13, 2024.

-Instructions on how to register and start a fellowship application on eSeaGrant can be found on the VASG website (https://vaseagrant.org) and on eSeaGrant.
+Instructions on how to submit an application can be found on the VASG website (https://vaseagrant.org).